-This grilled meat is one of my family’s all-time favorite recipes, and I’m so excited to share it with you!
+This grilled meat is one of my family’s all-time favorite recipes, and I’m so excited to share it with you today!

 We eat steak quite a bit, like these garlic butter steak bites or pan-seared steak with mushrooms.
-So, this easy carne asada recipe is always a crowd-pleaser.
-We especially love it in tacos loaded up with homemade guacamole.
-Also incredible with my easy chimichurri sauce!
+So, this easy carne asada recipe is always a crowd-pleaser at my house.
+My son, Thomas, loves thinly sliced pieces on their own.
+It’s so funny—every time he comes into the kitchen, he sneaks a piece from the pan.
+I’m sure you and your family also will love it too!

 What is Carne Asada?

 The meat is seasoned with spices and often marinated with ingredients like lime juice, garlic, and cilantro before being cooked on a grill.
-It is usually served sliced and can be enjoyed in tacos, burritos, or simply with rice and beans.
+Mm. this is definitely the best carne asada recipe ever.

 Carne Asada Marinade Ingredients: